stacy125/monarch-lab/README.md

    Since the JSON has the String name of the Kingdom, we can use a Mongoose query for Kingdoms (from your database) to find that Kingdom add it as that monarch's `"kingdom"` property, and presto!

-1. Use the command `node db/seed/01--seed-related-models.js` to seed the related model fields in your local database.
+1. Use the command `node db/seed/01--seed-nested-models.js` to seed the nested model fields in your local database.

 1. Open your Mongo Shell and check the database to verify.